 Of all the options, architects have the most education and training, with undergraduate or graduate degrees and, for licensed architects, several years of on-the-job apprenticeships.

 An architect creates rough drawings, then preliminary drawings, then—finally—plans that cover every aspect of the project, including all the materials and products and at least some construction methods.
 You’ll send that final plan to contractors to obtain competitive bids.
-Later, the architect will help supervise and manage the work done by the contractor you hire.
+Later, the architect will help monitor the work done by the contractor you hire.

 Because architects typically work apart from contractors, by hiring one you’ll get both an independent designer of your choosing and someone who works on your behalf to make sure the project comes together according to your plan, without cut corners or false steps.